Jopson engine

 Another Forgotten British Pioneer – the Jopson Engine

 Regular readers of these pages will recall that some time ago I began a concerted effort to document the pioneering era of British power aeromodelling.
 By this I don’t mean merely the early years of commercial model aero engine manufacture in Britain, which really began in the early 1930’s, but the true pioneering era of the early 20th Century prior to WW1.
 Power aeromodelling is almost as old as aviation itself, and we shouldn’t forget that!
-Moreover, those early pioneering seat-of-the-pants scratch-builders overcame obstacles that would deter most pampered present-day buy-what-you-need aeromodellers – they deserve our respect!
+Moreover, those early pioneering seat-of-the-pants scratch-builders had no prior experience to guide them, hence overcoming obstacles that would deter most pampered present-day buy-what-you-need aeromodellers – they deserve our respect!

 Background

-Although he may not have been the first British individual to have a go at making a model I/C aero engine, David Stanger was almost certainly the first such person to make a successful engine for this purpose.
+Although he may not have been the first British individual to have a go at making a model I/C aero engine, David Stanger was almost certainly the first such person to make a successful I/C engine for this purpose - indeed, he was among the first anywhere.
 His first powerplant was designed in 1905 and built by the 35-year-old Stanger in 1906.
 Remarkably, he used a lathe and measuring equipment of his own construction in making this motor.

 That first engine was an air-cooled four-stroke four-cylinder "V" type.
 Each of its four cylinders had a 1.25 in. bore, which combined with a stroke of 1.5 in. to yield a total displacement of 7.36 cuin.
 (120.6 cc).
-The engine weighed 5½ pounds (88 ounces) complete with gravity-fed carburettor and petrol tank – actually a commendably low weight for an engine of this displacement and complexity.
-Stanger estimated the power output as 1¼ BHP at 1,300 RPM, at which speed the engine reportedly turned a 29 in. diameter prop having a pitch of 36 in.
+The engine weighed 5½ lbs.
+(88 oz.) complete with gravity-fed carburettor and petrol tank – actually a commendably low weight for an engine of this displacement and complexity.
+Stanger estimated the power output as 1¼ horsepower at 1,300 RPM, although subsequent testing showed this to have been a somewhat optimistic estimate.
+Regardless, the engine reportedly turned a 29 in. diameter prop having a pitch of 36 in. at around 1,300 RPM.
 Plenty of low-end torque on tap!

-Stanger’s achievement in designing and building an engine of such relatively small dimensions by the standards of the day which operated with a high degree of efficiency by those same standards can only reflect positively on his deep appreciation of I/C engine principles and design at a time when such knowledge was confined mainly to the few who had attempted to build full-sized engines.
+Stanger’s achievement in designing and building an engine of such relatively small dimensions by the standards of the day which operated with a high degree of efficiency by those same standards can only reflect positively both on his techical capabilities and on his deep appreciation of I/C engine principles and design at a time when such knowledge was confined mainly to the few who had attempted to build full-sized engines.

 But this is to get ahead of our story!
 Time now to leave David Stanger basking in the afterglow of his successes while facing the onset of WW1 and return to our main subject – the almost parallel efforts of W. G. Jopson.